terraform-ibm-modules/terraform-ibm-cos/solutions/secure-regional-bucket/README.md

 # Cloud-Object-Storage for IBM Cloud - Financial Services Cloud solution

-This architecture creates an Cloud-Object-Storage and bucket on IBM Cloud® and supports provisioning the following resources:
+This architecture creates an Cloud-Object-Storage bucket on IBM Cloud® and supports provisioning the following resources:

-- A resource group, if one is not passed in.
-- A Cloud-Object-Storage for IBM Cloud
 - A Regional COS Bucket
 - Context Based Restriction rules for the instance and buckets